-The Blue Cash Everyday® Card from American Express interest rate is 13.99% - 23.99% (V), with the actual rate depending on factors such as your income, credit history and existing debt.
-The Amex Blue Cash Everyday card also offers new cardholders an introductory interest rate of 0% for 15 months on purchases.
+The Blue Cash Everyday® Card from American Express interest rate is 16.24% - 27.24% (V), with the actual rate depending on factors such as your income, credit history and existing debt.
+The Amex Blue Cash Everyday card also offers new cardholders an introductory interest rate of 0% for 15 months on purchases and balance transfers.
 After the card’s intro rate expires, the regular interest rate applies to any remaining balance.
+There is also a balance transfer fee of 3% (min $5).
 The regular Amex Blue Cash Everyday card interest rate is variable, meaning it can change based on certain economic conditions.

 The Amex Blue Cash Everyday gives you a 25-day grace period to avoid paying interest on your purchases.
 The grace period runs from the end of the billing period until the card’s payment due date.
 You won’t owe any interest as long as you pay your balance in full during that timeframe.
 Should you decide to carry a balance on your Amex Blue Cash Everyday card, it will accumulate interest daily at the card’s regular APR.
 Interest is compounded, meaning you will owe interest on both the principal balance and any interest already accumulated.

 In addition to the regular interest rate, Amex Blue Cash Everyday also charges a separate 27.49% (V) interest rate on cash advances and a penalty rate for late payments.
 All Amex Blue Cash Everyday card interest rates will be listed on your statement and on your online account summary.

 The Amex Blue Cash Everyday credit score requirement is 700, at a minimum.
 That means applicants for the Amex Blue Cash Everyday need good credit or better to be approved.